-11. Upward cutting
+11. Upward Cutting

-The flail head is normally assembled at the factory for the flails to cut with an upward motion and in this configuration the larger of the flail hoods must be mounted at the front.
+The flail head is assembled at the factory for the flails to cut with an upward motion.
 Upward cutting produces a cleaner finish, minimises split stems and is ideal for a light hedge that has been regularly maintained.
-Whether or not the smaller flail hood is mounted at the rear is a matter of choice but for roadside working, its use will minimise the spread of debris.

-12. Downward cutting
+12 Optional Downward Cutting